 Section Comment apprend-on ? of www.savoiretcroire.ca, presents an essay written in an attempt to better understand how in fact we do learn.
 This article has for title, Apprendre : de l’abécédaire à la redéfinition de soi ! (pdf, 28 p.), which in translation would basically mean, Learning: from ABCs to redefining oneself.
 I attempted to come to a general understanding of theories used as foundation in teaching methodologies, and as reference in instructional or educational design.
-This essay can also be accessed on DistanceS, Téluq, fall 2007, volume 9, number 1.

 The remaining text of this page has not been translated yet.
 As of November 4, 2013, it can be consulted in French, Comment apprend-on ?.
 To view a detailed status of translation to English of this site’s web pages, please visit Site Updates.